Which city is cheaper, Malaga or Mykonos?

 Mykonos is a picturesque, postcard perfect, and glamourous Greek island.
 You'll find world class beauty here as well.
 It also has a unique and quaint vibe that attracts lots of visitors.
 And you can't forget about the shopping, museums, and nightlife.

 Malaga is a friendly, welcoming, and historic port city.
 The beauty of this spot is also one of the main reasons why visitors come.
-And you can't forget about the live music, food, and scuba diving and snorkeling.
+And you can't forget about the beaches, shopping, and nightlife.

 Let's take a look at the differences and similarities between Malaga and Mykonos.
 Then, you can decide for yourself which place is better for your next trip.